 - improve vendor relationships with a better economic model

-We help public organizations share and adopt open source software, build sustainable developer communities and create a thriving ecosystem for public code.
+The Foundation for Public Code helps public organizations share and adopt open source software, build sustainable developer communities and create a thriving ecosystem for public code.
 It does this through codebase stewardship.
 For this process the codebase stewards use the Standard for Public Code to make sure the code it stewards is high quality as well as collaboratively maintainable.

-Potential users of codebases tested against the Standard for Public Code can expect them to be highly reusable, easily maintainable and high quality.
+Potential users of codebases tested against the Standard for Public Code can expect them to be highly reusable, easily maintainable and of high quality.

 The Standard for Public Code does this by:

 - setting out a common terminology for public code development

 - establishing measures to help develop high quality public code

 - providing guidance on how to fulfill its criteria and operationalize compliance

 The Standard for Public Code is meant to be time and technology independent.